 Application Process & Details

 To apply and complete the practicum at Lorenz Clinic, your program must have an affiliation agreement with us.
 The following schools have a current agreement in place for student practicum experiences: University of Minnesota School of Nursing.

 To apply for a practicum placement, email your resume/CV and letter of interest to the selection committee at email@example.com.
-Letters should broadly outline your learning goals and commitment to the common good and explicitly state the type of degree program you are in as well as the placement you are seeking.
-Interviews are typically done individually with the PMHNP clinical preceptor and/or Director of Nursing.
+In addition to your strengths, cover letters should broadly outline your professional goals, commitment to the common good, and a brief narrative of your experience providing mental health services.
+Applicants who are invited to interview may be asked to provide writing samples and a letter of recommendation from a past clinical supervisor.
+Interviews are typically done individually with the PMHNP clinical preceptor and/or Director of Psychiatry.